kdoore/CS2335-Gitbook/inventory_store_-_scriptable_objects.md

 ![](Screenshot 2016-11-14 16.12.18.png)

 The parent panel has several child panels, each of which contain a UI-image and UI-text.
-The Horizontal Layout Group
+The Horizontal Layout Group.
+The logic for displaying the inventory items is:

+1. Create and resize a UI-panel that can be opened and closed, create a button that can show / hide this panel.
+Within this parent UI panel, we'll place child objects that are prefabs to display each type of inventory item, along with a text item to show how many of the items we have.

+    - Create individual Prefabs with: a panel, image, and text for each item that will be in the inventory.
+    - Add a horizontal layout component to the parent UI-panel.

 ![](Screenshot 2016-11-14 14.05.17.png)